IJSComplexMatter/dtmm/doc/tutorial.rst

 ++++++++++

 Dealing with interference can be tricky.
-The `DTMM` implements an adapted 4x4 transfer matrix method which includes interference, however, one needs to perform multiple passes (iterations) to compute the reflections off the material.
+The `DTMM` implements an adapted 4x4 transfer matrix method which includes interference, however, one needs to perform multiple passes (iterations) to compute the reflections from the material.
 With transfer matrix method one computes the output field (the forward propagating part and the backward propagating part) given the defined input field.
 In a typical experiment, the forward propagating part of the input field is known - this is the input illumination light.
-However, the backward propagating part of the input field is not know (the reflection off the surface of the material) and it must be determined.
+However, the backward propagating part of the input field is not know (the reflection from the surface of the material) and it must be determined.

 The procedure to calculate reflections is as follows.
 First the method computes the output field by assuming zero reflections, so that the input field has no back propagating part.
 When light is transferred through the material, we compute both the forward and the backward propagating part of the output field.
 The back propagating part of the output field cancels all reflected waves from the material and the input light has no back propagating component of the field.
 To calculate reflections off the surface one needs to do it iteratively: